 It is a five-day program.

-The ProLon research group recommends the 5-day plan for their fasting-mimicking diet once a month for three months.
-Most of the research on the FMD is based on this 3 month protocol.
-The objective is to have autophagy (clean out old and damaged cells) while preserving muscle mass.
+The Prolon research group recommends the 5-day plan for their fasting-mimicking diet once a month for three months.
+Most of the research on the FMD is based on this 3-month protocol.

 Prolon recommends repeating the diet every 1-6 months to maintain benefits.